valkey-io/valkey-doc/topics/protocol.md

 description: Valkey's serialization protocol (RESP) is the wire protocol that clients implement
 ---

-To communicate with the Valkey server, Valkey clients use a protocol called REdis Serialization Protocol (RESP).
+To communicate with the Valkey server, Valkey clients use a protocol called Redis Serialization Protocol (RESP).
-While the protocol was designed for Redis, it's used by many other client-server software projects.
+This protocol is used by many client-server software projects.

 RESP is a compromise among the following considerations: